npnf-inc/PlayForKeeps/README.md

 ## Running the Game
 To run the game:
-1. Clone this project, and then open it in Unity.
+1. Clone this project, and then open it in Unity
-2. Open the first scene, `Assets/PlayForKeeps/Scenes/StartUp.unity`.
+2. Open the first scene, `Assets/PlayForKeeps/Scenes/StartUp.unity`
-3. Click Play.
+3. Click Play

 This game was designed to run in stand-alone mode only.
 This is not a limitation of the SDK, but of the game itself.